Poop pills could tame HIV inflammation

 Summary

-This study tested whether taking fecal transplants (FMT) in capsules could reduce gut inflammation in people with HIV who are on antiretroviral therapy (ART) but have a low CD4/CD8 ratio.
-Twenty participants received either FMT or placebo capsules twice, three weeks apart.
-Researchers measured changes in gut permeability and inflammation to see if FMT could improve immune function.
+This study tested whether taking capsules containing healthy donor stool (fecal microbiota transplantation, or FMT) can reduce gut inflammation in people with HIV who are on antiretroviral therapy (ART) but have a low CD4/CD8 ratio.
+Twenty participants were randomly assigned to receive either FMT or placebo capsules twice, three weeks apart.
+Researchers measured changes in gut permeability and inflammation markers in the blood and, in a substudy, in colon biopsies.

 Disclaimer